Provinces of Italy: Overview

 The number of provinces in Italy has been steadily growing in recent years, as many new ones are carved out of older ones.
 Usually, the province's name is the same as that of its capital city.

 According to the 2014 reform, each province is headed by a President (or Commissioner) assisted by a legislative body, the Provincial Council, and an executive body, the Provincial Executive.
 President (Commissioner) and members of Council are elected together by mayors and city councilors of each municipality of the province.
 The Executive is chaired by the President (Commissioner) who appoint others members, called assessori.
 Since 2015, the President (Commissioner) and other members of the council will not receive a salary.

 In each province, there is also a Prefect (prefetto), a representative of the central government who heads an agency called prefettura-ufficio territoriale del governo.
 The Questor (questore) is the head of State Police (Polizia di Stato) in the province and his office is called questura.
 There is also a provincial police force depending from local government, called provincial police (polizia provinciale).

-The Aosta Valley region is not divided into provinces due to its size, but straight to the comune level.
+Due to its size, the Aosta Valley region is not divided into provinces, but straight to the comune level.

 South Tyrol and Trentino are autonomous provinces, unlike all other provinces they have the same legislative powers as regions and are not subordinated to Trentino-Alto Adige/Südtirol, the region they are part of.